 - 2 medium tomato, red

 - 1/4 cup parsley

 - Dump quinoa into Instant Pot, then add any diced veggies from the add-ins listed above.
 Pour broth or water into pot.

 - Close the lid and make sure the vent is set to closed.
 Push the manual button, make sure pressure is on HIGH and reduce time to 1 minute.

-- While the pot comes to pressure and cooks, chop tomatoes and olives.
+- While the pot comes to pressure and cooks, prepare any other optional add-ins.